playfultechnology/arduino-displays/README.md

  - For displays of 0.56" or smaller, it's preferable to use a Common Cathode configuration, and driven by a LED multiplexer chip: MAX7219 (SPI) or HT16K33 (I2C)
  - For displays larger than that, it's preferable to use a Common Anode configuration, with an individual TPIC6B595 per digit to sink the segments.

+# 10-Segment Bargraph Displays
+These are really nothing more than 10 coloured LEDs stacked on top of each other - no driver circuitry, and no resistors.
+ - They can be driven direct from GPIO pins (with appropriate resistor - they're only tiny LEDs, with 20mA If, so probably 330Ω - 1kΩ each).
+ - Alternatively, you could use a shift register like a 74HC595 (though that can only sink 6mA, and only had 8 channels).
+ - Or, a LM3914 analog driver, which determines which segments to light from an analog input (take a PWM output from a GPIO pin and then smooth it through an RC circuit to feed the signal line input as described in https://forum.arduino.cc/t/low-pass-filter-for-pulse-width-modulation/498556).
+ - Or, a multiplexing LED driver like a MAX7219 (64 LEDs via SPI) or HT16K33 (128 LEDs via I2C).
+These are somewhat overkill to only light 10 LEDs, but otherwise are perfectly designed for the job!
+The only last remaining problem is to get the correct polarity for the bar graph displays themselves.
+I have three, which are labelled:
+ - 2510SR-1 (Red), _anodes_ are on the labelled side
+ - B10Y (Orange), _anodes_ are on the labelled side
+ - 1025G (Green), _cathodes_ are on the labelled side!

 # ST7920
 ST7920 is a popular controller chip used to 128x64 LCD panels.
 In its simplest form, it can be controlled via either parallel or serial (SPI) interface (selectable via the PSB/NC pin).
 Since the board sends no data back to the controller, there is no MISO pin to connect for the SPI interface - just MOSI, CLK, and SS, along with 5V and GND for the display controller and also the backlight, and an optional reset pin.